interactivethings/packup/README.md

 - Provide a hot-reloading enabled development server without the boilerplate
 - Provide a default set of webpack loaders
 - Provide a default set of NPM packages (less is more)
+- Always route all routes to the app, to enable HTML5 pushState routing

 ### Advanced usage